Catherin2/ai-image-tool/README.md

-# ai-image-tool
-AI Image classifying tool built with Python, Streamlit, TensorFlow
+An AI image classiftying tool using streamlit, opencv-python, tensorflow and python v 3.12